Lichtenberg's Avertissement

 Lichtenberg's Avertissement, written by Georg Christoph Lichtenberg, is a poster intended to deter the citizens of Göttingen, Germany, from attending the performance of Jacob Philadelphia in 1777.
 The performance was supposed to be an exhibition of scientific experiments; however, Lichtenberg considered it to be a magic show.
 He was angered by the alleged deception and posted the following satire in order to persuade people to avoid the performance.
 As a result of the extravagant claims that were posted, Philadelphia left Göttingen without giving any exhibitions.

+The ad claimed that Philadelphia would poison the women in the audience with arsenic and lead.